-Programs can behave badly and crash, or cause other programs to crash; they can have a reliance on some other application on the computer that conflicts with the needs of other programs; and, increasingly, programs are malicious and try to access out-of-bounds areas to do bad things.
+Programs can behave badly and crash, or cause other programs to crash.
+They can have a reliance on some other application on the computer that conflicts with the needs of other programs.
+Or malicious programs can try to access out-of-bounds areas to do bad things.

 Sandboxing helps reduce the impact any individual program or app will have on your system In effect, it keeps the sand in the sandbox, keeping that sand from getting all over your (digital) house.

 Because browsers are so prolific and always on, they’re worthy of special attention.
 Many of today’s browsers are designed to run in their own sandboxes automatically without any set up from the user.